Lamb Kofta Burgers

 - 2 teaspoons kosher salt

 - 1 teaspoon sumac

 - 2 tablespoons extra virgin olive oil

-- 4-6 hamburger buns, kaiser rolls, or pita bread
+- 4-6 hamburger buns, kaiser rolls, large lettuce leaves, or pita bread

 - Combine the lamb with the onion, parsley, mint, salt, pepper, sumac, and cinnamon.
 Shape into 4-6 flat patties.
 Dip your hands in cold water if they become sticky, and to help smooth the meat into the patty.
 Place the patties onto a wax paper lined plate and chill for ½ hour or up to one day, covered.

-- Heat the grill to medium high heat.
+- Brush or spray the grill grates with neutral oil.
+Heat the grill to medium high heat.
 Brush the patties with olive oil.
 Grill about 4 minutes per side, or until cooked through.
-Serve on buns with condiments.
+Serve warm with condiments.